Step by step guide to buying a house

 Before you look for properties, you need a rough idea of what you can afford to buy.

-Read our guide, the costs of buying a house
+Find our more about the costs of buying a house.

 2. Think about where you want to live